ycheng22/Viz_Filights_Delay_with_Bokeh/README.md

 There are two ways to use a widget’s functionality:

 - A `CustomJS` callback.
-This approach will work in standalone HTML documents or Bokeh server apps.
+This approach will work in standalone HTML documents or Bokeh server apps, need `JavaScript` programming.

-- Use `bokeh serve` to start a Bokeh server and set up event handlers with `.on_change` (or for some widgets, `.on_click`).
+- Use `bokeh serve` to start a Bokeh server and set up event handlers with `.on_change` (or for some widgets, `.on_click`), pure `Python` programming.

 ## 2. Preview of final results